asyncapi/spec/versions/next/asyncapi.md

 Field Name | Type | Description
 ---|:---:|---
+<a name="operationObjectOperationId"></a>operationId | `string` | Unique string used to identify the operation.
+The id MUST be unique among all operations described in the API.
+The operationId value is **case-sensitive**.
+Tools and libraries MAY use the operationId to uniquely identify an operation, therefore, it is RECOMMENDED to follow common programming naming conventions.
 <a name="operationObjectSummary"></a>summary | `string` | A short summary of what the operation is about.
 <a name="operationObjectDescription"></a>description | `string` | A verbose explanation of the operation.
 [CommonMark syntax](http://spec.commonmark.org/) can be used for rich text representation.
 <a name="operationObjectTags"></a>tags | [[Tag Object](#tagObject)] | A list of tags for API documentation control.
 Tags can be used for logical grouping of operations.